xiaoyang-sde/knowledge-base/docs/data-structures/08-inheritance-implements.md

 #### Dynamic Method Selection

 In Java, variables have two phases of types: static type and dynamic type.
 In the code below, `lst` has a static type of `List61B` and a dynamic type `SLList`.
-When Java runs a method that is overriden, it searches for the appropriate method signature in it's **dynamic type** and runs it.
+When Java runs a method that is overridden, it searches for the appropriate method signature in it's **dynamic type** and runs it.

 ```java
 List61B<String> lst = new SLList<String>();